solid/solidproject.org/pages/faqs.md

 <details>
 <summary><a>More details</a></summary>
-The Solid standard is open as are some of its implementations such as such as [Node Solid Server](https://github.com/solid/node-solid-server) meaning that anyone can self-host their own Identity and Pod or the Identity and Pod of a group of users.
+The Solid standard is open as are some of its implementations such as [Node Solid Server](https://github.com/solid/node-solid-server) meaning that anyone can self-host their own Identity and Pod or the Identity and Pod of a group of users.
 </details>

 ## Can data exist in more than one Pod?